270 Park Avenue (1960–2021): Lobby

-The lobby was designed by Natalie de Blois and Jack G. Dunbar.
-The entrance to the building was from two entrance halls at ground level.
-The elevator pits could not descend below the first story due to the presence of the tracks.
-Therefore, to maximize the height of the elevator pits, SOM placed the elevator lobby on the second story.
+The lobby was designed by Natalie de Blois and Jack G. Dunbar of SOM.
+The building had two entrance halls at ground level.
+The elevator pits could not descend below the ground, or first, story due to the presence of the tracks.
+To maximize the height of the elevator pits, SOM placed the elevator lobby on the second story.
 Escalators from the ground story led to the second-story mezzanine, flanking an elevator core with red wall cladding.
-There were two sets of escalators: one from each entrance hall.
+There were two sets of escalators, one from each entrance hall.
+The escalators, highly visible from the facade, gave off a sculptured appearance.

 The mezzanine covered 6000 ft2 and was 25 ft high.
 The walls of the lobby were made of corrugated stainless steel, with intermediate sections being painted black.
 In addition, black steel cladding was used on the columns.
-The lobby columns were spaced every 20 ft to match the support columns of the underlying tracks.
+The lobby columns spaced every 20 ft to match the support columns of the underlying tracks.
 The mezzanine was initially a publicly accessible space with art and science exhibitions.
 It was unpopular with the public, in part because it was far removed from the street and gave the impression of being a private space.
 There was also a 24 ft control panel for the elevators in the lobby, as well as a 1,300-seat cafeteria and service rooms.
 Blueprints indicate that there were 16 elevators in the main tower (divided into two sets of eight elevators), as well as 11 elevators in the annex.
+The use of high-speed, high-rise elevators reduced the amount of space required for elevator shafts, compared with older buildings.

 About 3060 ft2 of the mezzanine was removed in the early 1980s when Manufacturers Hanover Corporation moved into the building.
 After the renovation, the lobby stood three stories high with a ceiling made of stainless steel.
 The elevator core was redecorated in bright red metal, and two elevators for the disabled were added between the lobby and the remaining portion of the mezzanine.